Back to Blog

 Your dental website conversion rate is the percentage of visitors who take a specific action — booking an appointment, submitting a contact form, or calling the practice.
 That's it.
 Visitors in, actions out.

-If your site is converting somewhere between 2% and 5%, you're in typical territory.
-If it's above that, your site is doing real work.
-If it's below 2%, that's a signal worth paying attention to — something in the experience is creating friction before a visitor ever picks up the phone.
+In our work building and auditing dental sites, a site converting somewhere between 2% and 5% of visitors into appointment requests is in typical territory.
+Above that, your site is doing real work.
+Below 2%, something in the experience is creating friction before a visitor ever picks up the phone — and it's worth finding out what.

 The Wide Range Is the Real Story